 This person has posted negative reviews on one of our past client’s company pages when they have given us a great review.
+This person has also written to a client putting us down, because they didn’t understand the renovation process.
 They did the same with a designer we were going to use on a project.
-Perfectly innocent people. these people are posting their own review without any benefits to them.
+Perfectly innocent people.
+These people are posting their own review without any benefits to them.
 Yet for this bully to post negative reviews about these people, well this is harassment and is bullying.
 This person has no life and has to focus in on us and try to discredit our work.
 If it’s who we think it is, this past client owes us money for work done and was advised not to post slanderous comments by our lawyers.
 There was a case just won in BC for Slander and the bully had to pay $115k in damages.
 So, if this Bully continues, it could cost him even more.
 But, that is something they have to live with, not us and its none of our business.
 But no one deserves this and this is something we would never do to someone else even this person posting all this garbage.
 If people are trying to bring you down, it only means you are above them.

 Don’t let things like this get you down (as hard as I know it is).
 All we are doing is just focusing on our existing clients, and we aren’t losing sight of continuing to build our business.
 We can’t let one crazy jealous person distract us from building an amazing business and doing amazing Renovations !!